 See the extract below and download the full technical advice sheet at the bottom of the page.

-Download the full fact sheet here: Technical advice sheet - Strawberry April 2020
+Download the full technical advice sheet here: Technical Advice Sheet Soft Fruit Notes – June